 Characterization of lignin and tannins using NMR

 Two types of information are crucial in lignin or tannin characterization, (a) chemical structure (e.g., hydroxy group content, nature, and frequency of interunit linkages) and (b) molecular weight and polydispersity.
 Since the early studies on lignin, different techniques have been employed to achieve these goals and two classes of methods have emerged, chemical and physical methods.
 In lignin chemistry, chemical methods, such as alkaline nitrobenzene oxidation, derivatization followed by reductive cleavage, permanganate oxidation, and thioacidolysis, have been historically widely used24–29.
 However, even if the analytical protocols have been implemented and optimized, they are time-demanding, laborious, and require extensive experimental skills30.
 Alternatively, from the beginning of the instrumental analysis, physical methods have been used to perform lignin and tannins characterisation31.
 These techniques allow overcoming the problems of classical methods making it easy to characterize lignin structure.
 Among the instrumental techniques, Nuclear Magnetic Resonance (NMR) allows obtaining different information about lignin structure and chemical composition.
-In particular, information from quantitative monodimensional 1H NMR spectra and quantitative 13C NMR spectra can give information of different types of lignin interunit bondings32–35.
+In particular, information from quantitative monodimensional 1H NMR spectra and quantitative 13C NMR spectra can give information of different types of lignin interunit bondings 32–35.
 Unfortunately, monodimensional spectra suffer from signal overlap which can seriously undermine signal integration efforts.
-Quantitative versions of HSQC, Q-HSQC, have been used to better understand lignin structure, providing useful information about internal linkages, however, they still cannot be fully used for the quantitative determination of the various buildings units13, 36, 37.
+Quantitative versions of HSQC (Heteronuclear Single Quantum Coherence), Q-HSQC (Quantitative – Heteronuclear Single Quantum Coherence), have been used to better understand lignin structure, providing useful information about internal linkages, however, they still cannot be fully used for the quantitative determination of the various buildings units13, 36, 37.
 To overcome the issues associated with mono- and two-dimensional NMR, substrate derivatization has been considered.
 Amongst the advantages of this approach is the fact that specific labels can be introduced within the complex macromolecule and no-spectral interference results from the solvent in which the labeled substrates are dissolved1.
 Verkade was the pioneer in this field, performing 31P NMR analysis of phosphorous derivatives of coal derivatives and related compounds38.
 In its publication, a screening of different phosphorus-containing reagents (phospholanes) was performed, and the chemical shift of different labeled compounds was recorded.
 The application of derivatization for the quantitative and qualitative analysis of hydroxy groups in lignin was firstly introduced by Argyropoulos’ team in 1991.
 After studying the derivatization of lignin model compounds using phosphorus-containing reagents, his group paved the way for one of the most daily-used techniques in lignin chemistry, 31P NMR analysis39–43.
 Among the different phospholanes examined, Argyropoulos arrived at the use of 2-chloro-4,4,5,5-tetramethyl-1,3-2-dioxaphospholane (TMDP) as being the most suitable one to perform lignin analysis44.
-TMDP selectively reacts with hydroxy groups causing the quantitative formation of phosphorus-containing derivatives which are characterized by specific 31P NMR chemical shifts.
+TMDP selectively reacts with hydroxy groups causing the quantitative formation of phosphorus-containing derivatives which are characterized by specific 31P NMR chemical shifts (Figure 5).

 [Place Figure 5 here]